allegro/blog/_posts/2021-04-09-python-logging.md

 Lots of repeated code, which should be written only once ....

 ![I see copypastes in code](https://i.imgflip.com/54peqd.jpg)

-[//]: # (TODO: some meme showing disapproval, angry frown and grimace of repulsion on someone's face?)

 So in other words, the more details you log, the more cumbersome the code.
 What can we do?